-GFF legal opinion: Central Register of Foreigners Act violates constitutional and European data protection provisions
+GFF legal opinion and constitutional complaint: Central Register of Foreigners Act violates constitutional and European data protection provisions

-A legal opinion prepared by Prof. Dr. Matthias Bäcker on behalf of the GFF concludes that large parts of the Central Register of Foreigners Act violate the fundamental right to informational self-determination, the prohibition of discrimination and European data protection law.
+In an expert opinion prepared for the GFF in January 2022 and in the constitutional complaint submitted for the GFF in October 2023, Prof. Dr. Matthias Bäcker concludes that large parts of the Central Register of Foreigners Act violate the fundamental right to informational self-determination, the prohibition of discrimination and European data protection law.
 In particular, the collection of data is not limited to what is necessary and proportionate.
 Storing asylum decisions in full text violates the principle of proportionality in a particularly blatant manner.
 Generally, full text decisions are not necessary and regularly contain data of high sensitivity: they describe the psychological condition, sexual orientation or ideological and political beliefs of the individual concerned.

 The principle that data may only under strict conditions be used for purposes other than those for which they were initially collected is also violated: public authorities access the data collection not only for migration administration, but also for numerous other purposes.
 For example, security authorities use it for danger prevention and the benefit administration for checking claims.
 Due to the exchange of data with security authorities, police authorities, public prosecutors' offices and secret services can access all data in the Central Register of Foreigners.
 The only requirement that needs to be satisfied is that the data access is necessary for the fulfilment of their tasks.
 Data retrieval is not limited to particularly high-ranking legal interests, but can also take place for the prosecution or prevention of petty offences.
 There is no need for the police to demonstrate a specific basis for their investigation or a concrete danger.
 Vague suspicions are therefore sufficient to retrieve extensive personal data on a person and their family and social environment.